botnirbhay/design-agents/README.md

 - `AGENTS.md` is the reusable design playbook.
 This is the main product: someone can give it to an agent and get work in the same design direction.
 - `demo/index.html` is the proof page.
 It shows what that playbook should produce when the rules are followed well.

-The demos are intentionally built as real product surfaces, not generic mood boards.
-They use local Node packages for motion, charts, and 3D where that makes the style more convincing.
+The demos are intentionally built as real product surfaces, not generic mood boards

 ## Quick Start